floss50/secret-store-client-java/README.md

 This library was tested in a Secret Store setup using this feature.
 You can find more details in the [PublishConsumeIT.java](https://github.com/oceanprotocol/secret-store-client-java/blob/develop/src/test/java/com/oceanprotocol/secretstore/auth/PublishConsumeIT.java) integration test or in the [Proof of Concept about the Secret Store](https://github.com/oceanprotocol/poc-secret-store).

+In order to test the integration with last version of Keeper Service Agreements, you can integrate the SLA [Smart Contracts of the keeper](https://github.com/oceanprotocol/keeper-contracts).

 For testing purposes, this library includes the web3j bindings of a testing Smart Contract implementing the authorization phase integrated with the Secret Store.
 This Smart Contract ([AccessServiceAgreement.sol](https://github.com/oceanprotocol/poc-secret-store/blob/master/contracts/AccessServiceAgreement.sol)) provided as reference is **TOTALLY INSECURE!**.
 It doesn't include the validations to ensure that only the publisher of an asset is allowed to give or revoke grants.